 Forest management continued at Peninsula State Park with removal of invasive Honeysuckle along Highway 42.
 Scotch Pine will be removed from specific plantations in the park in 2014.
 Two purple traps were set up in Peninsula in 2013, and no Emerald Ash Beetles were detected.

 This past October (2015) loggers selectively thinned a number of conifer plantations and removed Scotch pine on a variety of small parcels throughout the park.
 The goal was to remove the non-native honeysuckle and species often planted for Christmas trees that can be invasive, competing with or displacing native vegetation.
 The scope of the project encompasses 72 acres throughout the park.
-The logging will continue through March of 2016, and then resume again late October 2016 through March 2017.
+The logging continued through March of 2016, and then resumed again late October 2016 through March 2017.